Tube and Tyre Basic Guides By Carter Hayes March 7, 2026 9 min read

 Check Vehicle Limits: Load Index, Speed Rating, and Clearance

-Before you fit new tires, confirm the load index matches or exceeds the manufacturer’s specification so each tire can safely support vehicle weight.
+Before fitting new tires, confirm the load index matches or exceeds the manufacturer’s specification so each tire can safely support vehicle weight.
 Check clearance around suspension, fenders, and brake components to prevent rubbing during steering or suspension travel.
 Also verify the speed rating meets your vehicle’s requirements and keep overall diameter within about 3% of stock to preserve handling and speedometer accuracy.

 Load Index Considerations